Feincraft/TrulyResponsive/README.md

 Don't worry the app will run perfectly on any device.

-- Disable "Scale to fit", this is handled by The Watcher
+- Disable "Scale to fit", The Watcher will be handling scaling.
 ![](https://github.com/Feincraft/TrulyResponsive/blob/main/ScaleToFit.png?raw=true)
 - The Watcher takes breakpoint values from `App.SizeBreakpoints`.
 You can see the value and change the in your app or enable Debug Mode in The Watcher to see current values.